Dokkedal/dcm2reg/docs/source/our_use_case.rst

     CT- (left) and MR- (right) scan of patient

-Thus making it hard to threshold on color values.
+Thus making it hard to threshold on colour values.
 Especially on the CT-scans we noise arises in the form of the table the patient is lying on.
 This can also be seen in the above figure.
 A potential function would thus have a hard time differentiating between bone and table.
 Dental fillings can also cause a problem both for CT and MR scans.
-In CT scans they can cause a sort flaring whereas in MR they add to the variety of color codes.
+In CT scans they can cause a sort of flaring whereas in MR they add to the variety of colour codes.

 ..
     * Additional information
     * Delineation in RTSTRUCT

-In addition to the images themselves, the data contains various header information, such as the *modality* of the image (i.e. whether it is a CT-, PET- or MR-scan), the date of the scan, a medical description of the scan etc. This information is crucial in identifying the scans, referring to them and making decisions about them.
+In addition to the images themselves, the data contains various header information, such as the modality of the image, the date of the scan, a medical description of the scan etc. This information is crucial in identifying the scans, referring to them and making decisions about them.

-For some of the scans (typically a CT-scan), a doctor has delineated various organs and/or tumors.
+For some of the scans (typically a CT-scan), a doctor has delineated various organs and/or tumours.
 These delineations are saved as a set of lines in one or more so-called *RTSTRUCT*-file(s).
 The RTSTRUCT-file also contains the name of each delineation, e.g. "brain" or "parotid_L" for the left parotid gland.
-Occasionally, a single organ may have been delineated more than once, e.g. if a patient's tumor changed in shape or size due to treatment performed between two delineations.
+Occasionally, a single organ may have been delineated more than once, e.g. if a patient's tumour changed in shape or size due to treatment performed between two delineations.
 In this case, the two delineations will be saved in different RTSTRUCT-files from different dates.
 The delineations must be kept track of alongside the rest of the data, as they are essentially what an ultimate model must learn from.
 However, since not all scans have delineations, since not all